symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

     {{ knp_menu_render('simple') }}

-The menu name is the name of the node under ``menu_basepath``.
-This will be passed on to the Provider that will, and identifies which menu you want rendered in this specific section.
+The provided menu name will be passed on to ``MenuProviderInterface`` implementation, which will use it to identify which menu you want rendered in this specific section.

 The Provider